CoLadder: Supporting Programmers with Hierarchical Code Generation in Multi-Level Abstraction: Background and Related Work

-\paragraph{\textbf{Abstraction Matching Issue}} Sarkar et al. \cite{sarkar2022like} observed that programmers often engage in iterative verification and prompt refinement to understand how well LLM-driven code assistants can interpret their prompts and generate the desired code, a process referred to as \textit{abstraction matching}.
+\paragraph{\textbf{Abstraction Matching Issue}} Sarkar et al. \cite{sarkar2022like} observed that programmers often engage in iterative evaluation and prompt refinement to understand how well LLM-driven code assistants can interpret their prompts and generate the desired code, a process referred to as \textit{abstraction matching}.
 Programmers are required to grasp the models' capabilities and limitations to understand the necessary naturalistic utterances to generate code that aligns with their intents.
-This issue is rooted in the notion of the \textit{gulf of execution} \cite{hutchins1985direct}, i.e. challenges arising when translating user instructions into executable computer tasks.
+This issue is rooted in the notion of the \textit{gulf of execution} \cite{hutchins1985direct}.
 The problem of matching abstractions became more noticeable with LLMs due to their capability to generate code at different \textit{levels of abstraction}, ranging from high-level, conceptual descriptions to low-level, detailed pseudo-code-like statements, which cover innumerable combinations of natural language expressions \cite{wu2022ai, liu2023wants}.

-Our study centers around the challenges related to verifying generated code, particularly the issue of abstraction matching when translating user intent into the desired code.
-Additionally, \sys{} assists programmers in expressing their intent using a hierarchical structure and composing prompts at multiple levels of abstraction to control the generation of corresponding code structures.
+Our study extends the focus from abstraction matching from prompt-code to goal-code, considering the need for scaffolding intention formation process for programmers.